A decade of blogging, traveling, and living as a freelancer

 Last year, I took real control of my health and made a lifetime commitment to daily exercise (not the on and off exercise I used to do) and watching what I eat.
 This year, I’m working on the inside.
 I will always be a work in progress, but am inspired to keep becoming the best version of me that I can!

 I’m excited for the next 10 years.
-If my history proves itself a pattern, I will be continuing to reinvent myself and taken on new challenges.
+If my history proves itself a pattern, I will be continuing to reinvent myself and take on new challenges.

 And I appreciate YOU!